popey/popey.com-blog/content/post/2020/12/snap-tips.md

 ### Set metered connection

 You may wish to supress updates if you're on a metered connection such as a MiFi or tethered to a cellphone with limited data allowance.
 Indeed, in some regions it may be desireable to rate-limit snapd on the default domestic wireless connection too due to cost or imposed data limits.

+Note that there may be graphical ways to do this in modern Linux desktop operating systems, this is just one way to do it from the command line.

 * Get list of devices